Municipal executive: Quota

 According to the Municipality Act (Gemeentewet), the number of aldermen cannot exceed 20% of the number of members of the municipal council, but there must be at least two.
 In Dutch municipalities with 18,000 inhabitants or fewer, the office of alderman is a part-time position.
 In larger municipalities, the office is a full-time position, but the municipal council may opt to designate one or more portfolios as part-time positions, in which case the maximum number of aldermen is 25% of the number of municipal councillors.

 Municipal secretary

 The municipal secretary (gemeentesecretaris), who is chosen by the municipal executive, is responsible for the day-to-day operation of the municipal executive and assists with administrative matters.

-Party politics
+Formation

-Political parties play an active role in municipal politics in the Netherlands.
-The party with the most members on the municipal council is considered to be in control of the municipal government.
-Usually, none of the parties wins an absolute majority, so coalitions have to be formed.
+A new executive is formed following municipal elections, held every four years.
+As it is rare for parties to win an absolute majority, negotiations take place to reach a coalition possessing a majority of seats in the municipal council.
+A minority government can be formed in case such attempts fail, or it can occur when the governing coalition collapses before the end of its term.
+Political arrangements from negotiations are laid out in an executive agreement.
 Since the council members vote for the members of the municipal executive, the municipal executive is also chosen along party lines.
 As a result, two different types of municipal executives exist: